Dark proteome

-The dark proteome is defined as proteins with no defined three-dimensional structure.
-It can not be detected or analyzed with the use of homologous modeling or analytical quantification for the molecular conformation is unknown.
+The dark proteome is defined as a group of proteins with no defined three-dimensional structure.
+It can not be detected or analyzed with the use of homologous modeling or analytical quantification because the molecular conformation is unknown.
 Dark proteins are mostly composed of unknown unknowns.

-History and Origin
+History

-It estimated to be about 14% of the proteome in archaea and bacteria, and as much as 44–54% of the proteome in eukaryotes and viruses, is dark.
-The origin of these dark proteins is unclear.
-Large portion of the dark proteome are of viral origin.
-Dark protein regions are dark due to originating from unusual organisms with no sufficient close relatives in current protein databases to provide protein to protein data on sequence alignments and structure determination.
+Dark proteins are estimated to be about 14% of the proteome in archaea and bacteria, while as much as 44–54% of the proteome in eukaryotes and viruses, is dark.
+Their origin is unclear.
+A large portion of the dark proteins are of viral origin.
+Dark protein regions are dark due to originating from unusual organisms without sufficient close relatives in protein databases to provide protein to protein data on sequence alignments and structure determination.